Aliases for ALOX15 Gene

 This gene encodes a member of the lipoxygenase family of proteins.
 The encoded enzyme acts on various polyunsaturated fatty acid substrates to generate various bioactive lipid mediators such as eicosanoids, hepoxilins, lipoxins, and other molecules.
 The encoded enzyme and its reaction products have been shown to regulate inflammation and immunity.
 Multiple pseudogenes of this gene have been identified in the human genome. [provided by RefSeq, Aug 2017]

 GeneCards Summary for ALOX15 Gene

 ALOX15 (Arachidonate 15-Lipoxygenase) is a Protein Coding gene.
-Diseases associated with ALOX15 include prostate adenocarcinoma and atherosclerosis.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Metabolism.
-GO annotations related to this gene include iron ion binding and arachidonate 15-lipoxygenase activity.
+Diseases associated with ALOX15 include Periventricular Leukomalacia and Artery Disease.
+Among its related pathways are Arachidonic acid metabolism and Metabolism.
+GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on single donors with incorporation of molecular oxygen, incorporation of two atoms of oxygen.
 An important paralog of this gene is ALOX12.

 UniProtKB/Swiss-Prot for ALOX15 Gene